oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Feature Summary

-* This specification defines
+This specification defines two primary data formats:

+* SD-JWT: A format for signed, selectively-disclosable JSON content, together with a set of selectively disclosed claims
- - a format for the payload of an Issuer-signed JWT containing selectively disclosable claims that include object properties (name-value pairs), array elements, and nested data structures built from these,
+  - A format for the payload of an Issuer-signed JWT containing selectively disclosable claims that include object properties (name-value pairs), array elements, and nested data structures built from these
- - a format for data associated with the JWT that enables selectively disclosing those claims,
+  - A format for data associated with the JWT that enables selectively disclosing those claims
- - facilities for binding the JWT to a key and associated data to prove possession thereof, and
- - a format, extending the JWS Compact Serialization, for the combined transport of the JWT and associated data that is suitable for both issuance and presentation.
+  - A format extending the JWS Compact Serialization, allowing for the combined transport of the Issuer-signed JWT and the disclosure data for selectively disclosed claims
-* An alternate format utilizing the JWS JSON Serialization is also specified.
+  - An alternate format extending the JWS JSON Serialization, also allowing for transport of the Issuer-signed JWT and disclosure data

+* Fnord: A format for proving posssion of a private key bound to an SD-JWT
+  - A facility for associating a JWT to a key pair
+  - A format for a Key Binding JWT that proves possession of the private key of the associated key pair
+  - A format extending the SD-JWT format for the combind transport fo the SD-JWT and the proof of possession

-* This specification enables combining selectively disclosable claims with clear-text claims that are always disclosed.
-* For selectively disclosable claims that are object properties, both the key and value are always blinded.
+The payload of an SD-JWT can contain a combination of selectively disclosable claims as well as claims that are always disclosed.
+For selectively disclosable claims that are object properties, both the key and value are always blinded.

 ## Conventions and Terminology